FROM PITCH TO PRODUCTION

 Tinker Hatfield and the making of the 'Black Cat'

-In the height of Jordan ‘Black Cat’ season and anticipation of the AJ XXXI hitting shelves this weekend, Tinker talks about the process from concept to production for the original AJ XIII.
+In the height of Jordan ‘Black Cat’ season and anticipation of the AJ 31 hitting shelves this weekend, Tinker talks about the process from concept to production for the original AJ 13.

 In the below video and behind the scenes interview with Jordan Flight Crew member Jacques Slade, Hatfield pulls us in to the process of personal storytelling and trying to improving on perfection when thinking about performance.